Keamogetsw3/alx-interview/0x00-pascal_triangle/README.md

     # 5

   - Nested Loops for Pascal’s Triangle
-       -To generate Pascal’s Triangle, nested loops can be used, where:
+    - To generate Pascal’s Triangle, nested loops can be used, where:
       - The outer loop generates each row.
       - The inner loop computes the values of each row by summing adjacent elements from the previous row.
       ```python
       def generate_pascals_triangle(n):
         triangle = [[1]]  # Start with the first row as [1]